 Children who witness violence in the home are likely to be impacted on a long-term basis.
 The tricky part for a judge to determine is how those circumstances have potentially impacted that child.
 When your spouse is abusing you, your child sees that they are now under the control of fear that your abusive spouse has laid upon you.

 Whether your child has been the victim of abuse or has witnessed it occur to you or another family member, a judge will need to figure out what levels of protection to provide to your child.
 It is not a simple process to determine the extent of the damage that has been done to your child from witnessing abuse.

 A judge can gather only so much about a child who is not physically before them in the courtroom.
 The judge will be relying upon the evidence presented by both parties to your case.

 What behaviors might a child who has suffered abuse display?

-The judge assigned to your case may view a one time incident of physical abuse as being meaningful and order your spouse to have only supervised visits with your child until counseling and anger management classes can be attended.
+The judge assigned to your case may view a one-time incident of physical abuse as being meaningful and order your spouse to have only supervised visits with your child until counseling and anger management classes can be attended.

 More on how judges view abuse in family law cases in tomorrow's blog post

 Thank you for taking an interest in this subject.
-As I mentioned at the outset of this blog post, the only person whose opinion on your family law case really matters is the judge.
-As a result, I think having an understanding of a judge's likely approach to your case is important.
+As I mentioned at the outset of this blog post, the only person whose opinion on your family law case matters is the judge.
+As a result, I think having an understanding of a judge's likely approach to your case is essential.
 Please stay tuned tomorrow to learn more.

-In the meantime, if you have any questions about family law in Texas please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+In the meantime, if you have any questions about family law in Texas, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
 Our licensed family law attorneys are available six days a week to take your call and arrange a free of charge consultation for you in our office.